National Rugby League: Themed rounds

 Special themed weeks within the premiership rounds include ANZAC Round, Heritage Round, Women in League Round, Retro Round, Beanies for Brain Cancer round, and Rivalry Round.
 Separate trophies between rival teams are also presented throughout the season.

-In 2022, the NRL held various themed rounds, including a Pride Round (to celebrate and respect inclusivity of LGBTQI players); Multicultural Round; ANZAC Round; Brain Cancer Round; and Women in League Round.
+In 2022, the NRL held various themed rounds, including a Pride Round (to celebrate and respect inclusivity of LGBTQ+ players); Multicultural Round; ANZAC Round; Brain Cancer Round; and Women in League Round.
 However, following the boycott of the game by seven Manly players who refused to wear the specially designed jersey and ensuing poor publicity, it was decided not to have a Pride Round in 2023, but to stick with the other four rounds.

 Mid-season representative rounds

 As well as playing for their club in the premiership, NRL players are regularly selected to play in a number of representative competitions that are conducted throughout each season.
-The representative rounds generally occurs in a period of that runs from about the middle of April until the middle of July each year.
+The representative rounds generally occur in a period that runs from about the middle of April until the middle of July each year.
 These matches have included: